kanglicheng/code-school/sql/readings/belongs-to-has-many.md

 foreign key that refers to a single `Professor`.
 Name your association
 accordingly: in the singular.

-NB: As of Rails 5, `belongs_to` associations are validated by default.
-You can opt-out of this behavior by adding the key-value pair `optional: true` to your association like so:
+NB: As of Rails 5, `belongs_to` associations are validated for presence by default.
+You can opt-out of this behavior (ie. allow the association to be null) by adding the key-value pair `optional: true` to your association like so:

 ```ruby
 class Course < ApplicationRecord